-#Maremmasheepdogtraining, #positivereinforcementtrainingforlgds, These six-month-old pups traveled with us all the way to South Dakota.
+#Maremmasheepdogtraining, #positivereinforcementtrainingforlgds, These six-month-old pups traveled with me all the way to South Dakota.
 Nothing ever phased them.
-Yes, I think these are exceptional dogs, but what really helped them is their extensive training history with us.
+Yes, I think these are exceptional dogs, but what really helped them is their extensive training history.

-When people watch our videos and watch us train our dogs, some of the feedback I get from viewers is that it doesn't look like we are doing anything; the pups are well behaved, and it all looks easy.
-When we are teaching specific behaviors to young pups, that is pretty obvious in the videos.
-Once those behaviors are trained, though, our cues for the behaviors are often so subtle that viewers don't recognize the communication we have with our dogs,
+When people watch my videos and watch the training of the dogs, some of the feedback I get from viewers is that it doesn't look like I am doing anything; the pups are well-behaved, and it all looks easy.
+When teaching specific behaviors to young pups, that is pretty obvious in the videos.
+Once those behaviors are trained, though, the cues for the behaviors are often so subtle that viewers don't recognize the communication I have with my dogs,

-We did some training recently that I recorded and wrote a blog about lots of subtle cues.
+I did some training recently that I recorded and wrote a blog about lots of subtle cues.
 The blog is listed below.
-For fun, if you are interested, go and watch the two full-length videos found on the blog below, and then come back here.
+For fun, if you are interested, watch the two full-length videos on the blog below, and then come back here.

 Sarika x Milan 2021 Litter - 8-Month-Old Pups Meet the Goats

 I teased out 16 short video clips from the two full-length videos.
-I will post them here and tell you what is happening in each of them.
+I will post them here and tell you what is happening in each.
 I should probably set the stage, though, so here goes:

-We teach our pups to be "brave explorers" while on long lines.
+I teach my pups to be "brave explorers" while on long lines.

-We want them to go out ahead of us and own whatever new area we have taken them to.
-They know they can make their own choices; we use leashes or long lines as safety lines only.
-We do not use them to direct the dog.
-We use environmental cues, targeting, and redirection to move our dogs with us.
-What this means in real life is that I can walk out into a field with my dog, and he'll move with me as if on a leash.
-That is very handy since I am seldom carrying a leash around with me!
+I want them to go out ahead of me and own whatever new area I have taken them to.
+They know they can make their own choices.
+I use leashes or long lines as safety lines only.
+I do not use them to direct the dog.
+I use environmental cues, targeting, and redirection to move the dogs with me.
+In real life, I can walk out into a field with my dog, and he'll move with me as if on a leash.
+That is very handy since I seldom carry a leash around!

 Leash Work – How It Differs From Companion Dogs

 Environmental cues are anything in a dog's environment that provides a signal to him of the behavior expected of him.
 A dog's primary way of communicating is through his body language.
-Kathy and I use our bodies the same way to communicate with our dogs.
+I use my body the same way to communicate with my dogs.
 This makes sense to dogs!
-It is a much more valuable way to let a dog know what I want than using a verbal cue is because it is easier for the dog to understand, and he is more likely to be able to comply.
+It is a much more valuable way to let a dog know what I want than using a verbal cue because it is easier for the dog to understand, and he is more likely to be able to comply.

-We teach our dogs to target their nose to our hand and sometimes to follow our hand as a target.
-We have also taught them that a flat hand on their back means to stand still.
-This is often an easy way to re-set an excited dog or a frightened dog and give him a little time to get back to a "learning brain" rather than a "reactive brain." check-in
+I teach my dogs to target their nose to my hand and sometimes to follow my hand as a target.
+I have also taught them that a flat hand on their back means to stand still.
+This is often an easy way to re-set an excited dog or a frightened dog and give him a little time to get back to a "learning brain" rather than a "reactive brain."

-In these training sessions, mostly Kathy used this technique only when the dog reached the end of the safety line.
-If the dog is headed somewhere she doesn't want to go, or he is moving too fast and becoming excited, she just stops moving.
-When a front attachment harness is used, when the dog hits the end of the lead, it will turn his body slightly sideways: Kathy speaks, the dog glances at her, now she has eye contact.
+In these training sessions, the handler used this technique only when the dog reached the end of the safety line.
+If the dog is headed somewhere she doesn't want to go, or he is moving too fast and becoming excited, she stops moving.
+When a front attachment harness is used, when the dog hits the end of the lead, it will turn his body slightly sideways: The handler speaks, the dog glances at her, and now she has eye contact.
 She can click and pay for eye contact.
 To get paid, the dog will return to her.
 And now they start again.
 Beautiful and oh so easy.